very-scary-scenario/nkd.su/TWITTER.md

-It's no longer acceptable for nkd.su to require the use of Twitter, so we're migrating to a local account system for making requests.
+It's no longer possible for nkd.su to require the use of Twitter, so we're migrating to a local account system for making requests.

 **If you're an existing nkd.su requester**, you should register using your